The Online Data Filter for the KM3NeT Neutrino Telescopes: Data processing

 \subsection{Data transmission}

 For the distribution of the data on shore, the continuous data streams from the optical modules are sliced in time by the FPGA.
-The duration of the time slice is set to $100~\mathrm{ms}$.
+The duration of the time slice is set to $100~\mathrm{ms}$ which matches the reset of the time stamp.
 The data are organised into jumbo frames of $9000$ bytes using a FIFO and sent to shore using UDP.
 Each slice in time yields about $15$ jumbo frames.
-Counters are included in the header of each jumbo frame to reassemble the UDP frames on shore.
+Counters are included in the header of each jumbo frame to reassemble the UDP frames on shore and to monitor possible losses of UDP packets.
 To limit the probability of packet losses somewhere in the network due to anomalous high count rates in some of the PMTs, the maximal number of hits per PMT that can be recorded during a time slice is set to $2000$.
-This corresponds to $20~\mathrm{kHz}$ and is referred to as the high\nobreakdashes-rate veto.
+The remaining data are sent to shore anyway and are used for monitoring.
+This limit corresponds to $20~\mathrm{kHz}$ and is referred to as the high\nobreakdashes-rate veto.
+A temporary increase of the background due to a burst of bioluminescence is thereby filtered.
 As a result, the probability of a packet loss is normally less than $10^{-6}$.
-The total data rate is limited at the same time to about $75~\mathrm{Gb/s}$ per building block.
+Seasonal variations of the bioluminescence have been observed at the site of ORCA which lead to a general increase of the background.
+This is included in the specifications of the data filter.
+Due to the high\nobreakdashes-rate veto, the total data rate is limited any time to about $75~\mathrm{Gb/s}$ per building block.